Azure/dataverse-to-sql/README.md

 **Important:** The tables must be configured in append-only mode.
 See [Advanced Configuration Options in Azure Synapse Link](https://learn.microsoft.com/en-us/power-apps/maker/data-platform/azure-synapse-link-advanced-configuration) for more details.

+**NOTE:** The storage account must be the same of the container for incremental data..

 To setup Synapse Link for Dataverse connected to Azure Synapse, follow [Create an Azure Synapse Link for Dataverse with your Azure Synapse Workspace](https://learn.microsoft.com/en-us/power-apps/maker/data-platform/azure-synapse-link-synapse).

 To setup Synapse Link for Dataverse connected to the storage account only, follow [Create an Azure Synapse Link for Dataverse with Azure Data Lake](https://learn.microsoft.com/en-us/power-apps/maker/data-platform/azure-synapse-link-data-lake).